recepmrt/DomainDrivenDesignUdemy/DomainDrivenDesignUdemy.Domain/README.md

 ### Repositories
 Aggregate roots are used to store and retrieve data from persistent storage mechanisms.
 Their primary purpose is to provide a separation between business logic and data access logic.
 This allows the business logic code to be abstracted from storage mechanisms (e.g., database, web service, etc.).

+### Domain Events
+Events representing specific business occurrences and typically triggered by a change in status